 Most bakers know a sturdy mesh sieve is one of the most useful kitchen tools around, but not as many folks realize how important it is for that mesh to be stainless steel.
 Bringing acidic liquids, like lemon juice or blackberry purée, in contact with aluminum can cause foods to discolor or develop an unpleasant metal twang.

 At home, I use an eight-inch stainless steel sieve for all sorts of tasks, including sifting flour and straining ice cream base; for smaller projects, I like to keep a three-inch sieve on hand as well.
-This set of three sieves should meet any need.
+This set of three Culina sieves should meet any need.

 Offset Metal Spatulas